 We’ll get to some of the differences between the various specialties in a moment.
-But what makes sports doctors so helpful is that they understand the movement and physical demands of particular sports.
+But what makes sports medicine specialists so helpful is that they understand the movement and physical demands of particular sports.
 They know what your body must be able to endure to keep performing in your sport.

 And with that knowledge they can recommend treatments that will help someone with a sports injury to regain their full strength and return to the field ready to compete.

 They can also teach you how to apply proper mechanics when competing in your sport so you are moving your joints, muscles, and ligaments in the safest and best ways.
-Plus, if you have a specialist on site during your competitions, they can assess and possibly treat injuries on the spot, depending on the severity.
+Plus, if you have a specialist on site during your competitions they can assess and possibly treat injuries on the spot, depending on the severity.

-For example, suppose you’ve had an ACL injury and your knee had to be reconstructed.
+For example, suppose you’ve had an ACL injury and your knee had to be reconstructed through surgery.
 The sports doctor understands that your ACL is what allows you to run, pivot, kick, and change directions.
 That’s why this is one of the most common knee ligaments injured in sports.

-After the surgery gets performed, a sports physiotherapist can help you rebuild your strength and repair the damage so you can return to the field.
+After the surgery is performed a sports physiotherapist can help you rebuild your strength and repair the damage so you can return to the field.

 Check out this great exercise which is ideal for running-specific strength, courtesy of Physio Plus Health Group.